 - Enjoy outtakes from Giddyap Tin Lizzie and Bittersweet Harvest.
-Some of these will appear in the forthcoming Book 3: Puppet on a String.
+Some of these appeared Book 3: Puppet on a String.

 - Giddyap Tin Lizzie is based on Thorpe’s own family history.
 Have you considered creating a novel from your family history?
-Learn how to get started through the Writer Your Family Story series.
-View the introduction to the series.
+Learn how to get started through the Write Your Family Story series.

-- The main characters in the books are based on author Harold Thorpe’s mother, grandparents and others.
-Find out more about the real people who inspired the memorable cast of characters.
+- Find out more about the real people who inspired the memorable cast of characters.
 View the profiles (so far) in Real Life Characters.